Weird Boards, Big Waves, and a Whole Lot of Stoke

 Here’s the twist: Participants will have a blind draw moments before their heat to find out which board they’ll be riding.
 And here’s the cherry on top—first-place winners will not only snag the board they surfed on but will also receive a brand-new board from the shop–Tambo’s Surf and Skate in Gulf Shores!
 Second and third place winners will receive a to-be-announced specialty prize.

 This new series will feature eight surf competitions, mainly at Cotton Bayou, and possibly at the State Pier in Gulf Shores or the Pavilion in Orange Beach.
 There will also be eight skateboarding competitions held in the local shop.
 Sixteen of the events will be traditional competitions with hopes of substantial cash prizes.
-At the same time, the other two—including Sunday’s opener, the “Weird Board Comp”—will be specialty events with unique prizes.
+At the same time, the other two—including Saturday’s opener, the “Weird Board Comp”—will be specialty events with unique prizes.

 The last time our shores saw anything resembling a surf competition was back in 2016, organized by a nonprofit, and in the early 2000s through the ESA.
 However, nothing like what's on the horizon with this series has ever been attempted.
 Tambo explains, “This is as local as it gets; this is a local event held by locals, by the local shop, at your local beach break.”
 He emphasizes that these events are open to everyone from anywhere on the Gulf Coast, East Coast, or beyond—everyone is invited!